Hausdorff dimension estimates for restricted families of projections in $\mathbb{R}^3$: Projections onto lines

 Collecting the three-part upper estimate for $\cE$ and comparing it with the lower bound \eqref{form12} yields

-Now, as long as $0 < \kappa,\tau < 1/2$ are fixed parameters, assuming that $\sigma$ is close enough to $1/2$ -- as one may -- shows that the sum of the three last terms on the right hand side cannot dominate the left hand side for small $\delta$.
+Now, as long as $0 < \kappa,\tau < 1/2$ are fixed parameters, assuming that $\sigma$ is close enough to $1/2$ shows that the sum of the three last terms on the right hand side cannot dominate the left hand side for small $\delta$.
 Thus, one obtains

 where the second inequality is, once again, reached simply by taking $\delta > 0$ small and $\sigma$ close to $1/2$.
 Next, an application of Hölder's inequality similar to the one seen in the proof of Theorem \ref{main} gives